-- While the terms of your existing force majeure provision are set and not modifiable, the facts "on the ground" that affect how the force majeure provision is analyzed and applied are changing on a daily basis. - Timing is key.
-As such, there are instances when waiting to make a cancellation decision may well significantly strengthen your argument that the force majeure provision and/or event cancellation insurance applies; of course, there also are risks to waiting too long to cancel. - For instance, federal, state and/or local government bans on mass gatherings, shelter-in-place orders, closures of hotels and convention centers, and travel bans can have a significant impact on whether the force majeure provision and/or event cancellation insurance will apply; in some cases, it can make a complete difference in how the event venue responds to your cancellation. - At the same time, there are numerous other non-legal considerations that make it difficult to wait too long to make the cancellation decision. - Be sure that your attendee and board communications align and are consistent with your communications with the venue(s), both before and after cancellation notice is given to the venue(s).
+- While the terms of your existing force majeure provision are set and not modifiable, the facts "on the ground" that affect how the force majeure provision is analyzed and applied are changing on a daily basis. - As such, there are instances when waiting to make a cancelation decision may well significantly strengthen your argument that the force majeure provision and/or event cancelation insurance applies. - For instance, federal, state and/or local government bans on mass gatherings, closures of hotels and convention centers, and travel bans can have a significant impact on whether the force majeure provision and/or event cancellation insurance will apply; in some cases, it can make a complete difference in how the event venue responds to your cancelation. - At the same time, there are numerous other considerations that make it difficult to wait too long to make the cancelation decision.